LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 geometry:
 - letterpaper
 - margin=1in
-header: McCloy, JASA
+header: McCloy et al, JASA
 pacs:
 - 43.71.Qr <!-- Neurophysiology of speech perception -->
 - 43.66.Ba <!-- Models and theories of auditory processes -->
 - 43.71.Sy <!-- Spoken language processing by humans -->
+keywords:
+- auditory attention
+- listening effort
+- pupillometry
 biblio-style: bibstyle
 bibliography: bib/switching
-possible-reviewers: Thomas Koelewijn, Matt Winn
+possible-reviewers: Thomas Koelewijn, Matt Winn, Gerald Kidd
+abstract: >
-abstract: Successful speech communication often requires selective attention to a target stream in the presence of competing sounds, as well as the ability to switch attention among multiple interlocutors.
-However, auditory attention switching has been shown to negatively affect both target detection accuracy and reaction time (Larson & Lee, J. Acoust.
-Soc.
-Am.
-134, EL165–171), suggesting that attention switches carry a cognitive cost.
-One tool for assessing cognitive effort or load is the measurement of pupil diameter.
-Two experiments were conducted to determine whether the pupillary response is sensitive to auditory attention switches.
-In both experiments, pupil dilation, target detection sensitivity, and reaction time were measured during a task requiring listeners to either maintain or switch attention between two concurrent speech streams.
-Task difficulty was modulated to explore its effect on the pupillary response during attention switching tasks.
-In Experiment 1, spatially distinct stimuli were degraded by simulating reverberation (affecting the across-time streaming cues), and target/masker talker gender match was also manipulated.
-In Experiment 2, non-spatial stimuli separable by talker voice quality and pitch were degraded by noise vocoding, and the duration of the mid-trial switch gap was varied.
-Pupil responses showed greater dilation on trials requiring switching attention between talkers, beginning as soon as the pre-trial maintain/switch cue was heard; thus both preparation and switching of attention are types of mental effort reflected in the pupillary response.
-Meanwhile, stimulus degradation affected behavioral performance but had no effect on the pupillary response.
+  Successful speech communication often requires selective attention to a target stream amidst competing sounds, as well as the ability to switch attention among multiple interlocutors.
+However, auditory attention switching negatively affects both target detection accuracy and reaction time, suggesting that attention switches carry a cognitive cost.
+  Pupillometry is one method of assessing mental effort or cognitive load.
+Two experiments were conducted to determine whether the pupillary response reflects auditory attention switches.
+In both experiments, pupil dilation, target detection sensitivity, and reaction time were measured; the task required listeners to either maintain or switch attention between two concurrent speech streams.
+Task difficulty was modulated to explore its effect on the pupillary response during attention switching.
+In Experiment 1, spatially distinct stimuli were degraded by simulating reverberation (compromising across-time streaming cues), and target-masker talker gender match was also varied.
+In Experiment 2, diotic streams separable by talker voice quality and pitch were degraded by noise vocoding, and the time alloted for mid-trial attention switching was varied.
+All trial manipulations had some effect on target detection sensitivity and or reaction time; however, only one manipulation appeared to affect the pupillary response: greater dilation was observed in trials requiring switching attention between talkers.
 ---
 <!-- 43.66.Qp Localization of sound sources -->
 <!-- 43.71.An Models and theories of speech perception (see also 43.66.Ba) -->